redis-developer/basic-redis-shopping-chart-nodejs/README.md

-# A Shopping Cart demo app using RedisJSON
+# Tutorial: A Shopping Cart demo app in NodeJS and RedisJSON

+## Technical Stack

+- Frontend - NodeJS
+- Backend - Redis(RedisJSON)

 This shopping cart is using Redis and RedisJSON module functionalities, allowing you to save JSON as keys using methods like json_get and json_set.